RyanFleck/ryanfleck.github.io/_posts/2018-07-21-xalgorithm-development-on-fedora.markdown

 What follows is a short guide on how to set up the compiler and interpreter for prototype Xalgorithm Rules.
 Instructions for **Fedora 28** are provided, but a similar process could be followed on most GNU/Linux distributions or within the Windows Subsystem for Linux.
 Current interpreter builds (July 2018) use JSON representations of tables, rules, package information and documents.
 Refer to the [project documentation](https://github.com/xalgorithms/general-documentation) for more information about the working implementation.

+Additionally, a copy of this writeup has been modified for **Ubuntu Linux**, and can be read [here](https://github.com/Xalgorithms/general-documentation/blob/58778bde28cf0b02bf283dd57bd55ad1f32a6c0e/setup/ubuntu.md).

 Configuring these repositories will prepare all prerequisites for contributing to the project by improving the rule interpreter.

 <h3>Table of Contents</h3>